BinaryMuse/kinetophone/README.md

 Indicates the Kinetophone's playhead was seeked to a specific time using `currentTime(ms)`.

 * `time` - the time that was seeked to

-Indicate a channel's event has been exited.
-For example, if an event has a `start` of `0` and a `duration` or `end` of `1000`, when the Kinetophone playback reaches 1000 milliseconds, an `end` event will be emitted for that event.

 ### Channels